Exploring Critical Global-Local Issues from Tokyo

 Five degrees are offered.
 The M.A. and Ph.D. in Global Studies focus on the study of global issues and processes from social science perspectives.
 The M.A. in International Business and Development Studies emphasizes the acquisition of analytical skills to deal with a range of contemporary global business and development problems, with a strong focus on Japan and Asia.

-The M.A. and Ph.D in Japanese Studies offers an integrated and interdisciplinary approach to the study of both historical and contemporary aspects of Japanese history, literature, religion, art history, society, and culture.
-Additionally, qualified students may pursue a dual M.A. in Japanese Studies offered by Sophia University and SOAS (School of Oriental and Asian Studies, University of London).
+The M.A. and Ph.D in Japanese Studies offer an integrated and interdisciplinary approach to the study of both historical and contemporary aspects of Japanese history, literature, religion, art history, society, and culture.
+Additionally, qualified students may pursue a dual M.A. in Japanese Studies offered by Sophia University and SOAS (School of Oriental and African Studies, University of London).
 After completing the program, students find employment in a wide range of fields inside and outside of Japan, including public and private sectors, academic institutions, and non-profit organizations.

 The master’s degree has two tracks each having different graduation requirements.
 Students in the thesis track write a research thesis while those in the credit track complete a graduation project.
 The selection of the track takes place after a student matriculates in the program.
 Those who seek to enter the thesis track need to apply for it, typically at the start of the second semester, with entry contingent upon academic performance, availability of a mentor for the proposed topic, and successful defense of a thesis proposal.